webdriverio/selenium-standalone/README.md

 Starting from `v6.22` chrome, edgechromium, and geckodriver support `latest` as version.

-Starting from `v9.0.6` support changes regarding new storage for `latest` versions of chromedriver.
+Starting from `v9.0.6` supported changes regarding new storage for `latest` versions of chromedriver.

+Starting from `v9.2.0` added new feature 'onlyDriver'

 ## Install & Run